23 May, 2006

 That the dictator is a novelist should not surprise.
 He was fond of paper.
 Image and caption stolen from here.

 by @ 2:35 pm.
-Filed under Asia, East Asia, Japan, Northeast Asia
+Filed under Japan, Asia, East Asia, Northeast Asia

--image-Kimchi Kills
+Kimchi Kills

 After years of reports that Korean national dish kimchi prevents regular consumers from contracting avian flu and SARS, a study has indicated that the spicy fermented cabbage dish may be linked to ‘the most common cancer among Koreans.”: